enter-haken/mongoscripts/readme.md

 ### misc

 When it comes to date handling, you'll like to find documents in a specific date range.
-Querys like this are looking like
+Queries like this are looking like

 ```javascript
 db.LogEntry.find({